EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 Requirements and Scope of Process.

-B. Timeliness of Complaint -- Any complaint filed under this section must be filed with EOD within sixty (60) calendar days after the alleged incident.
-EOD may process an alleged violation outside of this time limitation if deemed necessary.
+B. Timeliness of Complaint -- Any complaint filed under this section must be filed with EOI within sixty (60) calendar days after the alleged incident.
+EOI may process an alleged violation outside of this time limitation if deemed necessary.

 D. Available Remedies Outside the University -- The filing of a complaint under this procedure shall not affect a complainant's right to file a charge of discrimination pursuant to an appropriate federal or state statute, including the filing of a timely charge with the Florida Commission on Human Relations, the Equal Employment Opportunity Commission or the U.S. Department of Education Office for Civil Rights.
 Complainants are urged to contact these external agencies directly to learn the filing deadlines and procedures for each agency.